| ||

 Do-it-yourself, independent, or non-commercial artists need out support, and it's great when Austinites form an alliance dedicated to promoting individual artists.
 Art Seen Alliance epitomizes this dedicated spirit.

-is engaged in cultivating artistic and cultural endeavors of all sorts.
+According to their web site, this organization "is engaged in cultivating artistic and cultural endeavors of all sorts.
 Our goal is simply to help artists get their art seen, facilitate making art, and bring art to places it is typically not seen."

 The alliance engages in exposing Austin to photographers who bring different p.o.v.'s to local art.
 Meet these artists and view their work at the exhibit opener downtown tonight at one of those atypical places, IF+D (Innovation Flooring and Design).
 Entertainment from the illustrious DJ Chicken George highlights the reception.
 What a great way to expose yourself to Austin's art scene.